 I created a list of questions to help you identify these valuable clues and reflect on your past from fresh and unique angles.
 Before you start, be mindful that your ego will tempt you to hurry through the questions so you can finally figure it all out.
 After all, you’ve been waiting for this answer your whole life… Have patience.
 Don’t let your ego drive this exercise.
 Tune into your heart.

-It’s also critical to discern your voice from the voices of any figures or institutions to whom you’ve pledged allegiance and handed over your personal power.
+Discern your voice from the voices of any powerful figures or institutions in your life.
 They may have shown up in your life as authorities who always ‘knew best’.
-Years later you’ve internalized their voices and mistaken them for your own.
-Check in with yourself periodically to see how others’ expectations of you might be influencing your responses.
+Years later you internalize their voices and mistaken them as your own.

 Let’s dig in, shall we?

 - Reflect on any activities you engaged in at work that brought you joy or left you feeling proud, powerful or impactful.
 These activities may be totally unrelated to your assigned job duties and beyond the scope of your formal responsibilities.